BatuhanAktan/RespiratoryIllnessDetectionUsingML/ReadMe.md

 ### Prerequisites

-All the libraries used are in requirements.txt
+All the libraries used are in requirements.txt, and they can be installed using pip command.

+Example.
 ```
 pip install numpy
 ```

 ### Installing

-The model program can be installed in the following google drive
+The machine learning model can be installed in the following google drive

 ```
 https://drive.google.com/file/d/1r0XxZCt8s_TWgDvd6Kg_ObjuLs6C2iTJ/view